tborychowski/awesome-ios/README.md

 # Mobile Scanners
-- [Evernote Scannable](https://apps.apple.com/us/app/evernote-scannable/id883338188) ★★★★ - best of all tested.
-Quickly scans & saves to Photos (not too many taps required).
-Straightens the scans & applies some color filters and does not constantly nag to upgrade or pay like many others.
+- [Evernote Scannable](https://apps.apple.com/us/app/evernote-scannable/id883338188) ★★ - used to be the best, now it's not usable.
+Cannot save scanned images to photos.
 - [Adobe Scan: PDF & OCR Scanner](https://apps.apple.com/us/app/adobe-scan-pdf-ocr-scanner/id1199564834) ★★ - requires account!
 (Subscription: $10/m).
 - [Scanner Pro](https://apps.apple.com/us/app/scanner-pro-document-scanning/id333710667) ★★★ - too many buttons and clicks, and useless functions, e.g. storing scans in iCloud requires pro, but syncing with iCloud doesn’t.
 Weird UI.
 Not a straightforward flow (e.g. saves docs to its own internal storage, and requres manually “exporting” them outside).
 Some basic functionality is free, but full featured app is not.
 (Paid: $30)
 - [iScanner](https://apps.apple.com/us/app/iscanner-pdf-scanner-app/id1035331258) ★★ - lots of functions, most of which, when clicked - popup a "Pro" screen, asking for money.
 Convoluted workflow (lots of taps required to scan and save to photos).
 Scans don’t look great.
 (Paid: $15)
 - [Tiny PDF Scanner](https://apps.apple.com/us/app/tiny-pdf-scanner/id1105479069) ★★ - lots of functions, most of which, when clicked - popup a “Premium” screen, asking for money.
 Convoluted workflow (lots of taps required to scan and save to photos), scans don’t look great.
 (Paid $3)
+- [Prizmo](https://creaceed.com/iprizmo) ★★★★ - Currently seems to be the best iOS scanner app out there.
+Does everything Scannable used to do and more.
+(Paid €24)